Table of Contents

 Sunscreen Spray VS Sunscreen Lotion

-As convenient as sprays may seem, the FDA has already determined that they are a fire hazard.
+As convenient as sprays may seem, the FDA has already determined they are a fire hazard.
 Yes, they are flammable and questionable to use because of the chances of inhaling the fumes.
 Furthermore, the FDA is currently undergoing a test of the health issues these sprays can cause.

 The best practice is to use creams.
 Yes, it might take you a little longer, but you can tell how much sunscreen you have applied and unless you confuse it with mayonnaise, the likelihood of you or anyone else ingesting it is minimal.

-Reapply your reef safe sunscreen is key!
+Reapplying your reef safe sunscreen is critical!

 Here are my top sunscreens for you.
 I have ranked them by the quality of the product and the amount of packaging used, and whether or not it is recyclable.
 I am still the zerowasteman, after all.